Puppets in Education Staff

 Puppeteering provided Karen a great opportunity to play with her grandmother who was in a wheelchair.
 After years of trying to perform behind the couch, Karen’s grandmother bought her a special curtain that hung in a door frame and had sliding curtains and multiple holes for puppets to pop out of.
 They would take turns being the audience and puppeteer and spent many hours in the hallway outside Karen’s bedroom door.
 The vinyl 1975 curtain still smells brand new and is now in Karen’s daughter’s room.

-Sarah ‘s love for the performing arts started as a proud elephant in her Pre-K production of Noah’s Ark.
+Sarah’s love for the performing arts started as a proud elephant in her Pre-K production of Noah’s Ark.
 She has a background in the arts and loves to teach.
 The Puppets are so much a part of her life they were honored guests at her Halloween wedding and even came in costumes.
-Sarah lives in Burlington with her trusty “script helper” husband and two very furry cats who think the puppets are exciting new friends when ever they come over.
+Sarah lives in Waterbury with her trusty “script helper” husband and one young aspiring puppeteer.

 Website Photography by S.Vogelsang Photography